aimug-org/alc-docs/main-docs/docs/dec-2024/showcase-and-mixer.md

 ### 🚀 LAB - Edge Computing using Gradio and Cloudflare
 **Time: 6:40 - 7:25 PM**

 An in-depth exploration of edge computing capabilities using Gradio and Cloudflare, demonstrating how to build and deploy efficient AI applications at the edge.
+Lab materials are available in our [documentation](/docs/dec-2024/gradio-edge-computing-lab) and [GitHub repository](https://github.com/aimug-org/austin_langchain/tree/main/labs/LangChain_111).

 ### 💻 Building a Full-Stack App in Five Days: Lessons Learned and Best Practices Pipelines
 **Time: 7:30 - 7:55 PM**